 Skip to main content

 We provide a three-stage review of the manuscript.
-First, a preliminary analysis of the story premise and other major elements that might well necessitate rewrites from the start.
-Why begin a read of the manuscript if we know from the onset, for example, that crucial elements of plot are missing?
-Second, the core developmental review of the manuscript itself takes place, from first page to last, resulting in ms notes and a separate editorial report.
-Weeks or months later (depending on the author and ms) it is followed by a third and final review once the author has completed the necessary restructure and rewrites based on the core developmental review.
+First, a preliminary "sell sheet analysis" of the story premise and other major elements that might well necessitate rewrites and a new draft from the start.
+Why begin a full edit of the manuscript if we know from the onset, for example, that crucial elements of plot are missing?
+Second, a core developmental review of the manuscript from first page to last, resulting in ms notes and a separate editorial report.

-Once the above is complete, we assist with the search for agents and production of a superlative query letter.
+NEFF: Next, we assist with the search for agents and production of a superlative query letter.
 We also stick with the writer through the query process for an indefinite length of time, reality checking as appropriate and necessary.

 We also differ from the many editorial services in other ways.
 For example, our own combined skill set exceeds that of most freelance editors.
 Unlike the academic types, we've actually worked with commercial publishing house editors and agents, we have a track record, and unlike the majority of ex-editors from publishing houses who left the business to freelance, we are actual writers, published authors of fiction.
-I recommend a perusal of our website for more on this particular issue

 An academic whose beliefs about novel writing, or fiction writing in general, are rooted in that culture should never be consulted.
 It's a little like consulting with a home builder who doesn't believe in the basics of physics.
 If nothing else, the "professors" fail to understand the demands of various genres and their readerships, and that's just for starters.